zulip/docker-zulip/README.md

   easy to sharply limit the RAM allocated to the services Zulip depends on, like redis, memcached, and postgresql (at the cost of potential performance issues).
+* This project doesn't support `docker-rootless`; Zulip needs root access to set properties like the maximum number of open file descriptions via `ulimit` (which is important for it to handle thousands of connected clients).

 [install-docker]: https://docs.docker.com/install/
 [install-docker-compose]: https://docs.docker.com/compose/install/